Scarletbobcat/Sidewalk-Monitor/README.md

     - enter x to record beginning point
     - enter v to record end point and rating of sidewalk
     - enter e to exit program
+4. Once finished, __be sure to close the file by inputting "e" to the arduino through the Serial Monitor of the ArduinoIDE__
-4. Once finished, plug microSD into laptop or computer and drag file into same directory as the python scripts
+5. Plug microSD into laptop or computer and drag file into same directory as the python scripts
-5. run "csv_edit.py"
+6. Run "csv_edit.py"
-6. run "heatmap_create.py"
+7. Run "heatmap_create.py"
-7. Navigate to directory that these scripts are in and open the html file titled "sidewalk_conditions.html"
+8. Navigate to directory titled "Heatmaps" and open the heatmap of the rating you would like to see